Planning Our Fall Road Trip To Western Canada

 The final stay we booked on Vancouver Island is a return visit to the Westin Bear Mountain Resort just outside of Victoria.
 We debated staying in Victoria or outside of the city.
 But knew was Victoria was an easy day trip.
 On our last visit, we enjoyed the harboufront and even had Afternoon Tea at the Fairmont Empress.

 We stayed at the lovely Bear Mountain Resort on our last visit to Vancouver Island.
 We know the views are awesome and the onside facilities are good.
 It was always great to return to places you enjoyed in the past.

-After our stay in the Victoria area, we have no more accommodations booked yet.
-Who knows how long we might stay on the island?
+After we explore the Malahat area our stay in the Victoria area, we have no more accommodations booked yet.
+Who knows how long we might enjoy Vancouver Island?